-Journal Entries-The Company did not design and maintain effective processes and controls to ensure all journal entries are properly reviewed and approved prior to posting to the general ledger.
-Additionally, the Company did not maintain proper segregation of duties within its general ledger system as it relates to logical access to post and approve manual journal entries.
+- The Company did not design and maintain effective processes and controls to ensure all journal entries are properly reviewed and approved prior to posting to the general ledger. - Management did not design and maintain appropriate information technology general controls in the areas of user access, vendor management controls, and segregation of duties related to certain information technology systems that support the Company's financial reporting process.

-As a result of these material weaknesses, the Company's management has concluded that, as of December 31, 2023 the Company's internal control over financial reporting was not effective based on the criteria in Internal Control - Integrated Framework (2013) issued by the COSO.
+As a result of these material weaknesses, the Company's management has concluded that, as of December 31, 2024 the Company's internal control over financial reporting was not effective based on the criteria in Internal Control - Integrated Framework (2013) issued by the COSO.